awsdocs/amazon-ecs-developer-guide/doc_source/retrieve-ecs-optimized_AMI.md

   aws ssm get-parameters --names /aws/service/ami-windows-latest/Windows_Server-1909-English-Core-ECS_Optimized --region us-east-1
   ```
 **Important**
-The Amazon ECS\-optimized Windows Server 1909 Core AMI is being deprecated\.
+The Amazon ECS\-optimized Windows Server 1909 Core AMI has been deprecated\.
 No new versions of this AMI will be released\.
 + **For the Amazon ECS\-optimized Windows Server 2016 Full AMI:**

   ```
   aws ssm get-parameters --names /aws/service/ami-windows-latest/Windows_Server-2016-English-Full-ECS_Optimized --region us-east-1
   ```

-### Retrieving the metadata of a specific Amazon ECS\-optimized Amazon Linux AMI version<a name="ecs-optimized-ami-parameter-examples-2"></a>
+### Retrieving the metadata of a specific Amazon ECS\-optimized Amazon Linux 2 AMI version<a name="ecs-optimized-ami-parameter-examples-2"></a>

 Retrieve the metadata of a specific Amazon ECS\-optimized Amazon Linux AMI version using the AWS CLI with the following AWS CLI command\.
 Replace the AMI name with the name of the Amazon ECS\-optimized Amazon Linux AMI to retrieve\.
 For more information about the available versions, see [Amazon ECS\-optimized AMI versions](ecs-ami-versions.md)\.